Gothsec/Gothsec/README.md

 ## About me

 I'm a passionate software development student with a strong foundation in Python, Java, and C++.
--  💼 Aspiring to become a Full-stack and ios Developer.
+-  💼 Aspiring to become a Tech lead.
--  📚 Eager to learn and mastering frontend skills.
+-  📚 Eager to learn and mastering software skills.
 -  🚀 Exploring new technologies and building cool stuff.

 ### Skills: